Naser Orić: Beginning of the war in Srebrenica

+From May 1992 to January 1993, forces under Orić's leadership attacked and destroyed scores of Serbian villages.
+Evidence indicated Serbs had been tortured, mutilated and others burned alive, when their houses were torched.

 The Prosecution at the ICTY alleged that between September 24, 1992 and March 20, 1993, the military police, under Orić's command and control, subjected several Serb individuals to physical abuse, serious suffering and injury to body and health, inhumane treatment, and in some cases, murder.
 However, Orić was acquitted of these charges by the ICTY Appeals Chamber, who found that there is insufficient evidence to hold Orić responsible for the crimes with which he was charged.

-Almost none of the Serbs, who lived in Srebrenica before the war, stayed in the town.
-Bosnian Serb forces committed a massacre in the village of Glogova on 9 May and in Bratunac on 10 May through 13 May.
-In the following days, Bosniaks who had been hiding in the woods emerged and gradually returned to their houses in Srebrenica.
-Serb forces surrounded Srebrenica and started to bomb the town.
+Bosnian Serb forces committed a massacre in the village of Glogova on 9 May, which resulted in the deaths of 64 Bosniak civilians.
+On 12 July 1992, 69 Bosnian Serb soldiers and civilians were killed in the villages of Zalazje and Sase in the municipality of Srebrenica, and Biljača and Zagoni in the municipality of Bratunac, after an attack by the ARBiH led by Orić.

 General Philippe Morillon of France, Commander of the United Nations Protection Force (UNPROFOR), visited Srebrenica in March 1993.
 By then the town was overcrowded and siege conditions prevailed.
 There was almost no running water as the advancing Serb forces had destroyed the town’s water supplies; people relied on makeshift generators for electricity, and food, medicine and other essentials were extremely scarce.
 Before leaving, General Morillon told the panicked residents of Srebrenica at a public gathering that the town was under the protection of the UN and that he would never abandon them.